Travel Tips for The Body Ecology Diet

 The last thing on our body’s mind pummeling down the highway at 65 miles an hour or flying in an airplane, is “what’s for lunch?”.
 Yet, we are human and get hungry out of mostly habit or as is in my case, leave the house in a rush to get somewhere in time and later realize my tummy is empty!

 Traveling at fast speeds can whack out the digestive system and whether we realize or not, we are naturally put into a “fight or flight” mode just because of moving fast as we do in a car, plane, or train.
 Our core energy goes to our arms/legs to get us moving.
 Danger, danger!
 Yet, our body isn’t actually moving, nor are we in any real danger, and so the body can get confused which is what slows digestion.

 If you struggle with digestive issues, traveling can make things worse.
 Which stinks – literally!
 As if constipation, bloating, and gas aren’t bad enough …. when I was on stage 1 of the diet I did my best to stay in the comfort of my home with a working kitchen and bathroom at my fingertips.
 That was not always possible though and at those times I planned ahead with lots of lists 🙂

 What to eat

 Choose easy-to-digest food when you travel.
 If it’s summer and 90 degrees, pack light ‘n cooling foods that don’t require cooking.
 I like to travel in the early part of day.
-I load the kids in the car at dawn and typically a couple hours into trip when before we’re ready to eat.
+I load the kids in the car at dawn and typically a couple hours into trip before we’re ready to stop and eat.

 5) Pack lots of snacks, especially if you have kids!

-7) Get calm in your body, whatever that means to you…Mindful eating is a way to connect with the nervous system that lives in your guts …. a calmer nervous system = a calmer digestive system.
+7) Get calm in your body, whatever that means to you.
+Mindful eating is one way to connect with the nervous system that live in your guts …. a calmer nervous system = a calmer digestive system.

 May all bellies be happy!